PombertLab/3DFI/README.md

 ##### trRosetta - deep-learning-based protein structure modeling
-To perform 3D structure predictions locally with [trRosetta](https://github.com/gjoni/trRosetta), [tensorflow](https://www.tensorflow.org/) version 1.15, [HH-suite3](https://github.com/soedinglab/hh-suite) and [PyRosetta](http://www.pyrosetta.org/) must be installed.
+To perform 3D structure predictions locally with [trRosetta](https://github.com/gjoni/trRosetta), [HH-suite3](https://github.com/soedinglab/hh-suite), [tensorflow](https://www.tensorflow.org/) version 1.15 and [PyRosetta](http://www.pyrosetta.org/) must be installed.
 A database for HHsuite3's hhblits, such as [Uniclust](https://uniclust.mmseqs.com/), should also be installed.
-For ease of use, [tensorflow](https://www.tensorflow.org/) 1.15 can be installed in a conda environment.
 Note that hhblits databases should be located on a solid state disk (ideally NVME) to reduce i/o bottlenecks during homology searches.

+For ease of use, [tensorflow](https://www.tensorflow.org/) 1.15 and [PyRosetta](http://www.pyrosetta.org/) can be installed in a conda environment.
+See [trRosetta_installation_notes.sh](https://github.com/PombertLab/3DFI/blob/master/Prediction/trRosetta/trRosetta_installation_notes.sh) for more detail.

 ###### Tensorflow 1.15 in conda
 To install tensorflow with GPU in conda: